 Many of the parks my well-meaning friends and family have recommended are, in fact, national monuments, which can be signed into existence by any U.S. president, or state parks, which are far more abundant.

 My goal revolves around real national parks.
-But I simply can’t visit all 58 this year so lately I’ve been trying to narrow the list down to my top 10.
+But I simply can’t visit all of them this year, so lately I’ve been trying to narrow the list down to my top 10.
 Here’s what I’ve come up with.
 If you don’t agree, leave your suggestions in the comments section!

 Top 10 Don’t-Miss National Parks (in alphabetical order)